BDC Hamburger Icon

 What is a general ledger?

-A general ledger includes the following information:
+A general ledger includes the following:

 • Expenses: Expenses are anything your business spends money on, including payroll, rent and marketing.
-A combination of fixed and variable expenses determines your business’s profitability.
+A combination of fixed and variable expenses determines your business’s overall profitability.

 • Assets: Business assets are anything of value your business owns.
-Asset ledgers typically have sub-accounts.
+Asset ledgers typically have subaccounts.
 The larger the company, the more complex the asset ledger will be.

 • Liabilities: An accounting liability is anything your company owes.
 The liability account is where your company records things like debt, customer prepayments and deferred income taxes.